How to invoice your clients in 5 steps

 Essential information

-• A brief description of the items sold or services rendered, including the quantity and price.
+• a brief description of the goods or services supplied, including quantity and price

 Other information